socialrobot-kros/socialrobot-kros.github.io/_pages/workshop_socialhri_icsr2021.md

 ## Submission Guidelines

 We invite submission of a 2-page extended abstract in the double-column IEEE Tran format ([template@overleaf](https://www.overleaf.com/latex/templates/ieee-conference-template-example/nsncsyjfmpxy)).
-All submissions must be original and not previously or simultaneously submitted to another event.
-Submissions will be judged on novelty, scientific contribution, clarity, and relevance.

-*Detailed submission instructions to be posted.*
+We welcome submissions of previously published works related to the topics of interest of this workshop.
+We do not officially publish a proceedings, so you can submit and publish your work in other conferences or journals.

-## Important Dates (*still tentative*)
+## Important Dates

-- Paper submission: September 30, 2021
+- Paper submission: October 15, 2021 [extended]
 - Notification of acceptance: October 30, 2021
-- Workshop: November 10, 2021
+- Workshop: November 10, 2021 (*not fixed yet*)

 ## Invited Speakers

 To be announced

-## Program

-To be announced
+## Program (*tentative, official date-time for our workshop has not been fixed yet*)

+- 09:30 - 09:45 - Opening Remarks / Minsu Jang (ETRI)
+- 09:45 - 10:10 - Invited Talk #1 / *recruiting*
+- 10:10 - 10:35 - Invited Talk #2 / Dohyung Kim (ETRI)
+- 10:35 - 11:00 - Invited Talk #3 / *recruiting*
+- 11:00 - 11:25 - Invited Talk #4 / *recruiting*
+- 11:25 - 12:30 - Teaser Session and Panel Discussion *details to be announced*

 ## Organizers